Down to Earth (2001 film): Plot

-Lance tries to protest arguing he is losing his soul.

-King tells him a funny thing about reincarnation is somehow you are always yourself no matter who you are.
-He tells him they have a good feeling and leave.

-After they leave Joe has no memory of them or being Lance but still reconnects and instinctively bonds with Whitney again, and proceeds to meet Sontee again, after the show in the theater for the first time as Joe Guy.
-Surprising her by unknowingly using the same words Lance said showing Lance's personality still exists in Joe.
+After pulling off a successful performance at the Apollo and reconnecting with Whitney, King and Keyes inform Lance that after their current conversation, he will not remember them or his past lives, but that his soul and personality will continue to exist in Joe Guy.
+After they leave, Joe has no memory of them or being Lance but still reconnects and instinctively bonds with Whitney again, and proceeds to meet Sontee again, after the show in the theater for the first time as Joe Guy, surprising her by unknowingly using the same words Lance said.